Finite mathematics as the most general (fundamental) mathematics

 For understanding this problem, one should understand the concept of particle-antiparticle.
-As explained above, in SQT this concept takes place because IRs describing particles and antiparticles are such that energies in them can be either only positive or only negative but cannot have both signs.
+In SQT this concept takes place because IRs describing particles and antiparticles are such that energies in them can be either only positive or only negative but cannot have both signs.
 However, as explained in {\bf Example 3}, IRs in FQT necessarily contain both, positive and negative energies, and in the formal limit $p\to\infty$, one IR in FQT splits into two IRs in SQT with positive and negative energies.

-If the laws of physics are described in finite mathematics with some $p$, then a question arises whether there are reasons for $p$ to be as is or the value of $p$ is a result of pure random circumstances.
-As noted above, every computing device can perform mathematical operations only modulo some number $p$ which is defined by the number of bits this device can operate with.
-It is reasonable to believe that finite mathematics describing physics in our universe is characterized by a characteristic $p$ which depends on the current state of the universe, i.e., the universe can be treated as a computer.
-Therefore, it is reasonable to believe that the number $p$ is different at different stages of the universe.

-As noted in {\bf Example 1}, at the present stage of the universe, the number $p$ is huge, and therefore the concepts of particles and antiparticles have a physical meaning.
-However, arguments given in [2] indicate that in early stages of the universe the value of $p$ was much less than now.
-Then, in general, each object described by IR, is a superposition of particle and antiparticle (in SQT such a situation is prohibited), and the electric charge and baryon quantum number are not conserved.
+As noted above, the number $p$ is different at different stages of the universe.
+As noted in {\bf Example 1}, at the present stage of the universe this number is huge, and therefore the concepts of particles and antiparticles have a physical meaning.
+However, arguments given in \cite{book,arxiv} indicate that in early stages of the universe the value of $p$ was much less than now.
+Then each object described by IR, is a superposition of a particle and antiparticle (in SQT such a situation is prohibited), and the electric charge and baryon quantum number are not conserved.
 Therefore, in early stages of the universe, SQT does not work, and the statement that at such stages the numbers of baryons and antibaryons were the same, does not have a physical meaning.
 Therefore, the problem of baryon asymmetry of the universe does not arise.